 Our extensive English programme of workshops and dances offers modern and historical dance (including Playford and other styles and eras) with a variety of live bands from England and/or the States.
 In 2019 Eastbourne started offering two English Balls for which dancers were invited (but not obliged) to wear historical costume or formal dress.
-For our first event post-Covid we had just one, but in 2023 we are again planning to have two.
+For our first event post-Covid we had just one, but in 2023 we again had two.

 Festival-goers also enjoy a great selection of American contras and squares, again with a variety of live bands from England and/or the States.
 These workshops and dances will be led by callers from the UK and/or the States.

 Our International guests will teach dances from different regions of the world, with a special emphasis on the Balkans.
 Owing to the range of tunes and styles involved in International dancing, workshops are mainly taught with recorded music; only for the evening dances will there be live musicians.